Back to all posts

 Effective pipe insulation is one of the most cost-effective ways to protect your home.
 It not only prevents freezing but also helps conserve energy by keeping your hot water hotter for longer.
 We’ll walk through the best ways to get the job done, from simple DIY-friendly options to more robust solutions for those extra-cold spots in your home.
 Taking these steps now can prevent a major headache later.

-Choose the Right Insulation
+Choosing the Right Type of Pipe Insulation

 Walking into a hardware store, you’ll find a few different options for pipe insulation.
 The most common and user-friendly choice is foam pipe sleeves.
 These are typically made from polyethylene or neoprene and come with a slit down the side, making them incredibly easy to slip over your pipes.
 They are effective, affordable, and perfect for a quick DIY project.
 Just measure the diameter of your pipes before you go shopping to ensure a snug fit, which is key to trapping heat effectively.
 For a secure installation, you can use duct tape or zip ties to seal the seam and connect different sections.